All Products

 docker-compose-plugin

-1. Install the Docker Community Edition.
+1. Install Docker Community Edition.

-# Add the Docker package repository
+#Add the Docker package repository

 sudo wget -O /etc/yum.repos.d/docker-ce.repo http://mirrors.cloud.aliyuncs.com/docker-ce/linux/centos/docker-ce.repo